project-etalon/etalon/docs/tutorials/metrics_used.rst

 .. _fluid-token-generation-rate:

-*fluid-token-generation-rate*
+*fluid token generation rate*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note::

-    *fluid-token-generation-rate* is a another new metric introduced by ``metron`` to evaluate LLM inference systems.
+    *fluid token generation rate* is a another new metric introduced by ``metron`` to evaluate LLM inference systems.

-*fluid-token-generation-rate* is defined as maximum queries per second (QPS) an inference system can serve such that 99% of the requests achieve fluidity-index of at-least 0.9.
-Higher *fluid-token-generation-rate* is better.
+*fluid token generation rate* is defined as maximum tokens per second an inference system can serve such that 99% of the requests achieve fluidity-index of at-least 0.9.
+Higher *fluid token generation rate* is better.

-*fluid-token-generation-rate* helps in comparing different inference systems based on their ability to support maximum queries per second while maintaining high fluidity-index, which is crucial for real-time user experience.